December 13, 2016

 This case provides an engaging and interesting forum for discussing the ever-present tension between free speech rights and offensive content.
 Students will be able to explore key First Amendment concepts and grapple with issues of government endorsement or censorship of speech.

-The case will be argued on January 18, 2017, and Street Law's case materials are available now on the SCOTUS in the Classroom program page.
-Teachers and students are encouraged to hold moot courts of the case the same week that the Supreme Court hears argument, which means students can follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments at the Court.
+The case was argued on January 18, 2017, and Street Law's case materials are available now on the SCOTUS in the Classroom program page.
+Teachers and students are encouraged to hold moot courts of the case and follow discussion and analysis in the news and listen to or read a transcript of the actual oral arguments at the Court.

 About SCOTUS in the Classroom: Each year, Street Law selects a few of the most classroom-relevant, student-friendly cases being argued in the U.S. Supreme Court and provides teachers with everything they need to conduct moot courts of each.
 Past cases are always available on our website!

 (Reproduced with permission)

 SCOTUS in the Classroom